Girl Scouts of Palo Alto Home Page

 Become a Girl Scout!

-Girls who would like to join the Girl Scouts in Palo Alto can start by filling out our online Membership Interest Form.
+Girls who would like to join the Girl Scouts in Palo Alto can learn much more and then get started by filling out an on-line Membership Interest Form at the Girl Scouts of Northern California Web site.

 • Get your parent/guardian's permission first.